davidgondelach/DESTO/README.md

 ```
 see https://doi.org/10.1029/2019SW002356.

-The thermospheric density estimation using radar range and range-rate measurements and GPS position measurements is described in:
+The density estimation using radar range and range-rate measurements and GPS position measurements is described in:
 ```
 @article{gondelach2021radargps,
   author = {Gondelach, David J. and Linares, Richard},